Foodfarmnewstv

 As the project is close to end, its beneficiaries are already calling for an extension, urging the authorities to broaden its spread.

-ANRiN project
+How about ANRiN project

-1. Basic Package of Nutrition Services that focuses on scaling up nutrition interventions across 12 states, including Gombe as house training on nutritional food, inputs provision and guardian on dietary practices are the ultimate.
+1. Basic Package of Nutrition Services that focuses on scaling up nutrition interventions across 12 states including Gombe as house training on nutritional food, inputs provision and guardian on dietary practices are the ultimate.

 Through Global Agricultural Practices (GAP) training, the project has also equipped farmers with knowledge about growing maize, pepper, tomatoes, vegetables like Ugu (pumpkin leaves), and even livestock management in goats keeping.
 Beneficiaries were also given inputs to create homestead gardens, enabling them to grow nutritious food within their households.